lenewsad/IntuneEDU/IntuneEDU/add-apps.md

 Intune for Education supports the following types of apps:
 - Web apps, such as [Microsoft Word Online](https://office.live.com/start/Word.aspx)
-- Windows Store for Business apps, which are any [Universal apps distributed through the Store](https://technet.microsoft.com/itpro/windows/manage/apps-in-windows-store-for-business)
+- Microsoft Store for Business apps, which are any [Universal apps distributed through the Store](https://technet.microsoft.com/itpro/windows/manage/apps-in-windows-store-for-business)
 - Desktop (Win32) apps, such as [standalone Microsoft Office](https://products.office.com/products)

 After you add apps, you can [install the apps](install-apps.md) on groups of devices.